AckerlyXu/heima/articles/xplat-cli-connect.md

 * **To download the publish settings file** for your account, ensure that the CLI is in Service Management mode by typing `azure config mode asm`.
 Then run the following command:

+    ```
     azure account download
+    ```

 This opens your default browser and prompts you to sign in to the [Azure classic portal](https://manage.windowsazure.com).
 After you sign in, a `.publishsettings` file downloads.
 Make note of where this file is saved.

+>[!NOTE]
->[AZURE.NOTE] If your account is associated with multiple Azure Active Directory tenants, you may be prompted to select which Active Directory you wish to download a publish settings file for.
+> If your account is associated with multiple Azure Active Directory tenants, you may be prompted to select which Active Directory you wish to download a publish settings file for.

 Once selected using the download page, or by visiting the Azure classic portal, the selected Active Directory becomes the default used by the classic portal and download page.
 Once a default has been established, you see the text '__click here to return to the selection page__' at the top of the download page.
 Use the provided link to return to the selection page.

 * **To import the publish settings file**, run the following command:

+    ```
     azure account import <path to your .publishsettings file>
+    ```

+>[!IMPORTANT]
->[AZURE.IMPORTANT]After importing your publish settings, you should delete the `.publishsettings` file.
+>After importing your publish settings, you should delete the `.publishsettings` file.
 It is no longer required by the Azure CLI and presents a security risk as it could be used to gain access to your subscription.

 ## CLI command modes